richpauloo/junkyard/shiny_aws/README.md

 To view this new app, you'll aso need to remove the index file: `sudo rm /srv/shiny-server/index.html`

-The shiny server configuration file is at `/etc/shiny-server/shiny.conf`.
+The shiny server configuration file is at `/etc/shiny-server/shiny-server.conf`.

-Edit it with `sudo nano /etc/shiny-server/shiny.conf`.
+Edit it with `sudo nano /etc/shiny-server/shiny-server.conf`.
 You'll want to add to the top line `preserve_logs true;` to start logging errors in `/var/log/shiny-server`.
 You'll also want to change `directory_index on;` to `directory_index off;` to remove the directory index screen you encounter when visiting the page.

-To make these changes to `shiny.conf` live, restart shiny server: `sudo systemctl reload shiny-server`
+To make these changes to `shiny-server.conf` live, restart shiny server: `sudo systemctl reload shiny-server`

 By the way, when installing additional R packages, do so from the user `shiny`, like so: